KEPO: Knowledge-Enhanced Preference Optimization for Multimodal Reasoning with Applications to Medical VQA: Introduction

 We evaluate KEPO on a challenging low-resource, cross-modality medical visual question answering setting~\cite{hu2024omnimedvqa, lai2025medr1, pan2025medvlmr1}, training on a single in-domain modality and testing across diverse out-of-distribution modalities.
 Empirical results show that KEPO improves training stability, accelerates the emergence of effective reasoning behavior, and achieves superior out-of-distribution generalization compared to reinforcement learning and on-policy distillation baselines.
 Overall, KEPO provides a principled framework for integrating dense teacher guidance into reinforcement-based post-training, addressing challenges posed by sparse rewards and insufficient exploration in reasoning-oriented learning.

-\paragraph{Contributions.} In summary, our main contributions are: \begin{itemize} \item We propose Knowledge-Enhanced Preference Optimization (KEPO), a unified post-training framework that integrates quality-gated dense teacher supervision with adapative knowledge-enhanced exploration to enhance reasoning-oriented reinforcement learning for vision-language models. \item We identify two fundamental failure modes in reasoning-oriented reinforcement learning: contextual noise from uniform on-policy distillation over flawed trajectories, and exploration stagnation under sparse rewards.
-We show that selectively gating distillation by trajectory quality and injecting hint-aware trajectories are key to resolving these issues. \item We instantiate recent on-policy distillation frameworks~\cite{agarwal2024gkd} in the multimodal vision-language setting to enable principled comparisons, providing a unified experimental basis for studying distillation-based and reinforcement-based post-training approaches. \item We conduct extensive experiments on a challenging medical Visual Question Answering (VQA) benchmark~\cite{hu2024omnimedvqa} under a low-resource, single-source domain generalization setting, demonstrating that KEPO induces robust reasoning behaviors and achieves superior out-of-distribution generalization compared to standard reinforcement learning and on-policy distillation baselines. \end{itemize}
+\paragraph{Contributions.} In summary, our main contributions are: \begin{itemize} \item We propose Knowledge-Enhanced Preference Optimization (KEPO), a unified post-training framework that integrates quality-gated teacher supervision with adaptive exploration to enhance reinforcement learning for multimodal vision-language models. \item We identify two fundamental failure modes in reasoning-oriented reinforcement learning: contextual noise from uniform on-policy distillation over flawed trajectories, and exploration stagnation under sparse rewards.
+We show that selectively gating distillation by trajectory quality and injecting hint-aware trajectories are key to resolving these issues. \item We instantiate recent on-policy distillation frameworks~\cite{agarwal2024gkd} in the multimodal vision-language setting to enable principled comparisons, providing a unified experimental basis for studying distillation-based and reinforcement-based post-training approaches. \item We conduct extensive experiments on a medical Visual Question Answering (VQA) benchmark~\cite{hu2024omnimedvqa} under a low-resource, single-source domain generalization setting, showing that KEPO yields robust reasoning and superior out-of-distribution generalization over reinforcement learning and on-policy distillation baselines. \end{itemize}